MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/compliance/apptest-bestpracticesforalcode.md

 ## Formatting
-We recommended to keep your AL code properly formatted as follows:
+We recommend keeping your AL code properly formatted as follows:
 - Use all lowercase letters for reserved language keywords.
 Built-in methods and types are not included in this rule because they are written using Pascal case.
 - Use four spaces for indentation.
 - Curly brackets are always on a new line.
 If there is one property, put it on a single line.